Content Creation Strategies

 Write about what you know.
 Focus on topics that align with your business and clarify your offerings.
 After identifying your target audience and their key concerns, write to solve their problems, big or small.
 Write to clarify and to provide support.

-What might this look like?
+What might your content look like?

 If you are a full-service communications consultancy, you might discuss the role of communications and explain what motivated reasoning is.
 For example, see the recent article by Amy Arbery from Elm Communications, Motivated reasoning and elections – how clever communications can help.